SWTOR Credits & Boost

 Credits are tied to almost every practical part of SWTOR.
 Experienced players still need them when they return after a break, start a new class, rebuild a character, set up several alts, decorate Strongholds, craft useful items, trade with other players, and adjust to the in-game economy.

-Credits do not replace gameplay skill, story progress, class knowledge, group coordination, or player experience.
+Credits do not replace gameplay skill, story progress, class knowledge, group coordination, and player experience.
 Their value is practical: they reduce the economic friction around the content players already want to play.

 SWTOR Boosts for Returning Players and Alts